-Results
+3 Results

 Three sets of data were obtained in order to investigate three effects.
 In the first data set, a Shchelkin spiral was used to promote transition to detonation outside of the water-filled section.
 This was done for water heights of h/d = 0, 0.25, 0.50, 0.75, 0.87, and 0.92.
-In the second data set, a constant water height of h/d = 0.50 was used and the pipe was rotated in increments of 15° to obtain measurements of pressure vs. $\theta$ .
+In the second data set, a constant water height of h/d = 0.50 was used and the pipe was rotated in increments of 15° about its central axis to change the circumferential position of the pressure transducers.
+Since pressure measurements for detonations are quite repeatable, this approach allows measurements of pressure vs. $\theta$ to be made.
 For the third data set, the Shchelkin spiral was removed and the mixture was ignited over the water surface for various water heights.